Newtron21/module-two-challenge/README.md

 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:
 To build a web page that shows a portfolio of work samples, so that they can see everything in one place.
 The reason why I am building this is so I can understand CSS better and how to make it all work better on the page.
-I learned how to encorporate CSS on the page.
+I learned how to incorporate CSS on the page.

 ## Installation